-Freshmen and Sophomores are requested to leave campus after year-end exams so rooms can be prepared for graduating seniors' families.
-If Freshmen and Sophomores have immediate relatives graduating or are working over the weekend, they may make arrangements with their respective deans to stay through graduation.
+Freshmen and Sophomores are requested to move out of their dormitory after year-end exams.
+If Freshmen and Sophomores have immediate relatives graduating or they are working over the weekend, they may make arrangements with their respective deans to stay through graduation.
 All Juniors and Seniors are required to stay on campus through the weekend and participate as requested by the school administration.
-Student misconduct or discipline may remove this privilege.
-Freshmen and Sophomores returning to visit for the weekend should expect to align themselves with all school policies and rules, including dress.
-All GLAA students are expected to also comply with school rules and requests throughout the weekend.
+All students are expected to cooperate with school rules and requests throughout the weekend, including visiting Freshmen and Sophomores.
+Misconduct/discipline may remove the privilege to be on campus.

-• GREEN-SHEET (Visiting Staff Homes)
+GREEN-SHEET (Visiting Staff Homes)